wizardmanannan/CX16Agi/README.md

 -VIEWDIR
 -VOL.0 to VOL.X
 -WORDS.TOK
+11. Copy the bank config file 'cx16-bank.cfg' to the cc65\cfg.
+Don't forget to back up the old one.
 11. Run 'tester.exe' as admin.
 Note: The source code for the tester tool is under: \CommanderX16Repo\tools\TesterTool if you would rather compile it yourself
 12. Fill in the text boxes according to the instructions in the Window.
 Note that the make file is located in the root directory of the repo
 13. Click 'Test'.
 Note to run again rerun the tester.exe, it will remember the parameters entered last time.
 Delete: 'cx16TesterConfig.json' to clear the memory.